-Be aware that SSL Labs publishes a list on their SSL server test page of the 10 most recent worst-rated sites.
-If your site scores poorly, it may show up on that list for a while.
-Of course, if your site scores well, it may appear on the list of recent best-rated sites.
+SSL Labs publish a list on their SSL server test page of the 10 most recent worst-rated sites.
+If your site scores poorly, it shows up onthatlist for a while.
+If your site scores well, it can appear on the list of recent best-rated sites.

-An alternative SSL testing tool is SSLScan from Titania.
+An alternative SSL testing tool is SSLScan on GitHub.